BCIT-SSD-2020-21/mobile-project-team-3/README.md

 # RobDemGood - a React Native mock trading App

-### Nick Charvat, Sabrina Kuah, Kulveer Brar, Juhwan Moon, Mandeep Dhillon
+### Nick Charvat (FS), Sabrina Kuah (FS), Kulveer Brar (FE), Juhwan Moon (FE), Mandeep Dhillon (FE)

 ## Overview

 RobDemGood is a mock trading app written in React Native using Expo.
 It uses Firebase for authentication, FinnHub.io for trading data, Express and MongoDB.
+The app utilizes RESTful API routes to connect to the server.

-#### Features:
+####Features:
 Users are able to:
 - login/register
 - search for a stock symbol